Job Search Terminal

 - Source resume full text (up to 5,000 chars) — the AI must verify every keyword and strength against this text before using it.

 - Gap responses — user-supplied notes addressing identified experience gaps.
+Gaps and red flags are addressed via a structured modal (see below).

 - Profile supplements — any extra context the user has added.